 It stands to reason that when Jane tries (and likes) WonderPow, we'll all be inclined to start polishing off cases of the stuff to see if we can leave a trail of destroyed WODs in our wake like Jane does.

 On the other hand.
 There are some other factors at play here.

 How often does Jane hit the box?
 Does she put in skill work?
 Does she bring her A-game to the workouts?
 Is she a gifted athlete?

 Assuming some of the previous theories aren't true (penance, cyborg, etc), I think we'd all get further by trying to emulate Jane's behavior, vs. her love for WonderPow.

-It's pretty telling that the ONLY supplement that CrossFit recommends for athletes is a good Omega 3 supplement.
+It's pretty telling that the ONLY recommended CrossFit pre-workout for athletes is a good Omega 3 supplement.
 CrossFit has left MILLIONS upon MILLIONS of dollars on the table by intentionally avoiding CrossFit branded supplements, so I think we should approach any supplementation with caution.

-HOWEVER...Here are a few instances when I think it's totally OK to consume some sort of workout supplement.
+HOWEVER, here are a few instances when I think it's totally OK to consume CrossFit pre-workout.